AlaaMhammad/AlaaMhammad/README.md

 ---

 ### 🚀 About Me
-I'm a passionate **Computer Systems Engineer** specializing in **web development and UI/UX design**.
+I'm a passionate **Computer Systems Engineer** specializing in **full-stack web development**.
 I love building **responsive, high-performance, and user-friendly websites** using modern technologies.

 ---

 ### 🧠 What I Do
 - Develop and design modern, responsive web interfaces.
-- Work with **HTML, CSS, SASS, Bootstrap, JavaScript, React, PHP (Laravel), and MySQL**.
+- Work with **HTML, CSS, SASS, Bootstrap, JavaScript, React, PHP (Laravel), MySQL, and RESTful APIs**.
-- Create attractive and intuitive **UI/UX** experiences.
-- Optimize website performance using advanced techniques.
+- Optimize website performance using best practices and modern tools.
 - Collaborate with teams to turn design ideas into reality.
 - Stay updated with the latest trends in web design and development.